blukatdevelopment/UnchainedWorldsOld/character_creation/classes/tinkerer.md

 ### Flame Thrower
 1 use.
 This contraption sprays a fuel-air mixture past an ignition point and creates a 15 foot cone of fire.
-All creatures within the cone must make a dex save, receiving 3d6 damage on a save and half as much on a failure.
+All creatures within the cone must make a DC 15 dex save, receiving 3d6 damage on a save and half as much on a failure.

 ### Grapple Shot
 Many use.
 This contraption fires a grappling hook up to 600 feet, and has a crank that can reel in a large or smaller creature.
 If the grapple shot is mounted to a sturdy object, it automatically succeeds in reeling in the target 30 feet per every 6 seconds.
 Otherwise, the wielder must succeed an opposing athletics check to not have the grapple shot yanked out of their hands.